- We strive to provide complete care for our patients. Learn more about all the services we provide.

 I am looking forward to meeting you and your pets and doing what I can to make them comfortable with their visit to the vet.

-My name is Ashley Alexander and I am a veterinary assistant here at Danville Veterinary Hospital.
+I am a veterinary assistant here at Danville Veterinary Hospital.
 I started working at DVH in November of 2016.
 I was born in Indianapolis, but was raised in Danville.
 I graduated from Danville Community High School and attended IUPUI.
 I worked at Hendricks County Animal Hospital for 13 years, working with both small and large animals.
 I love working with horses and large animal dentistry.
 I have 2 dogs and 3 horses, enjoy horseback riding, and being outdoors.
 My family and I live in Coatesville.

 Hi, my name is Izzy Stout and I am a Registered Veterinary Technician.
 I graduated from the Vet Tech Institute at International Business College in April 2016.
 I am originally from Cloverdale, Indiana.
 I came in Danville Veterinary Hospital in February 2017.
 I am recently married to my middle school sweetheart, Cody.
 Together we have two lovely cats, Rebel and Rascal.
 In my free time I love to read and I am also the Cloverdale High School Head Cheer Coach.
 I am looking forward to a great future here at Danville Veterinary Hospital.